-Phase retrieval arises in fields such as electron microscopy, crystallography and astronomy, and is a core aspect of coherent diffraction imaging (CDI)1,4-6.
-Iterative projection algorithms commonly used in CDI search for a solution by iteratively using projections and constraints in two separated planes.
-Since the first demonstration of CDI with X-rays, the high brightness available at third-generation synchrotrons and X-ray free-electron lasers (XFELs) along with the development of more sophisticated algorithms and experimental set-ups11-14, has led to impressive results in materials and biological science, such as imaging of nano-particles, cells and viruses.
+Phase retrieval arises in fields such as electron microscopy1, crystallography2, and astronomy3, and is a core aspect of coherent diffraction imaging (CDI)^{1,4-6}.
+Iterative projection algorithms7, 8 commonly used in CDI search for a solution by iteratively using projections and constraints in two separated planes.
+Since the first demonstration of CDI with X-rays4, the high brightness available at third-generation synchrotrons and X-ray Free Electron Lasers (XFELs) ^{9, 10}, and the development of more sophisticated algorithms and experimental setups11-14 have led to impressive results in materials and biological science, such as imaging of nano-particles15, cells16, and viruses17.

-The current challenges for CDI include the high sensitivity of reconstruction convergence to noise or missing experimental data17-19, the limited ability to retrieve images for extended objects or complex-valued samples from single measurements, and the need to collect data with a high dynamic range.
-Various modifications to the illumination22-24 have been proposed to address those issues for which the object appears as a perturbation on the illumination.
-A substantial a priori knowledge of the exit wave reduces the possibility that the algorithm becomes stagnated.
-Modifications to the sample exit wave have also been suggested25-27 in which multiple measurements have been a key requirement for the convergence of reconstruction.
-We note that single-shot imaging schemes that use aperture arrays or structured light to illuminate a sample have recently been proposed, but so far only simulations and visible-light demonstrations have been reported.
+The current challenges for CDI include the high sensitivity of reconstruction convergence to noise or missing experimental data17-19, the limited ability to retrieve images for extended objects or complex-valued samples from single measurements20, and the need to collect data with a high dynamic range^{17,19,21}.
+Various modifications to the illumination 22-24 have been proposed to address those issues for which the object appears as a perturbation on the illumination.
+A substantial a priori knowledge of the exit-wave reduces the possibility that the algorithm becomes stagnated.
+Modifications to the sample exit-wave have also been suggested25-27 in which multiple measurements have been a key requirement for the convergence of reconstruction.
+We note that single-shot imaging schemes that use aperture arrays^{28, 29} or structured light to illuminate a sample24 have recently been proposed, but so far only simulations and visible-light demonstrations have been reported.

-The phase problem in CDI is usually formulated as recovering an image from its Fourier-magnitude data.
+The phase problem in CDI is usually formulated as recovering an image from its Fouriermagnitude data.
 In this paper we show that breaking the Fourier transform relation by inserting a wavefront modulator between the sample and the detector can greatly help to solve the phase problem with a single measurement.
-This coherent modulation imaging (CMI) method was initially demonstrated with visible light.
-Here we extend its application to the X-ray regime using a substantially improved algorithm and show that CMI addresses many of the challenges that affect conventional CDI.
+This coherent modulation imaging (CMI) method was initially demonstrated with visible light30.
+Here we extend its application to the X-ray regime using a substantially improved algorithm and show that CMI addresses many of the challenges that affect the conventional CDI.